 Perform master planning and project sequencing evaluations to identify strategies and logistics for execution of multiple projects.

-Provide the strategy and phasing for the Stanley Mosk Courthouse:Study should include the phased demolition of the Mosk Courthouse to confirm that the building can be operational at half capacity while the replacement courthouse is being built on the demolished portion of the site.
-The sizes of the projects that precede the phased demolition of Mosk Courthouse will be sized for appropriate number of courtrooms to be reduced from Mosk Courthouse.
-Consultant should focus on the strategies that could help expedite the Mosk Courthouse replacement and preceding projects for Mosk Courthouse.
+Provide the strategy and phasing for the Stanley Mosk Courthouse:

+The study will include the phased demolition of the Mosk Courthouse to confirm that the building can be operational at half capacity while the replacement courthouse is being built on the demolished portion of the site.
+The sizes of the projects that precede the phased demolition of the Mosk Courthouse will be sized for an appropriate number of courtrooms to be reduced from the Mosk Courthouse.
+Consultant should focus on the strategies that could help expedite the Mosk Courthouse replacement and preceding projects for the Mosk Courthouse.

 Provide the strategy and phasing for the Foltz Courthouse:

-For Foltz courthouse, study should include on how many courtrooms can be removed from operation during the renovation and what is the final number of courtrooms after renovation.
+The study will include how many courtrooms can be removed from operation during the renovation and the final number of courtrooms after renovation.

 Describe the impact of the caseload shifting from the aforementioned projects to the projects that precede them;